 - Enjoy a “hate free zone” and safe place.

 About FIRE Place

 FIRE Place is a resource and support center that addresses the issues of sexual assault and other bias incidents.
-It a safe space for students to enjoy, providing peer support and education—including a number of art and awareness projects for students to participate in.
-Creating and maintaining a linked network with other programs on Western Michigan University’s campus and in the community, the center assists in seamless referral to the services, program offices, and registered student organizations that are most beneficial to a students needs.
+It a safe space for students to enjoy, providing peer support and education—including a number of art and awareness projects designed for student participation.
+Creating and maintaining a linked network with other programs on Western Michigan University’s campus and in the community, the center assists in seamless referral to the services, program offices, and registered student organizations that are most beneficial to a student's needs.
 FIRE Place maintains a collection of resources and educational publications on the topics of sexual assault, bias incident, and other forms of violence.
 We explore why and how these situations occur and what we can do to change the culture to prevent them.

 What is a bias incident?